MatiRosen/bugreport/README.md

 ![Alt Text](https://i.imgur.com/W5Xo1Gk.jpeg)

-It is a Minecraft plugin that allows players to report every bug they find in your server.
+# BugReport

-The bug reports can be seen by the staff or players that has the permission at any moment, using an intuitive gui or using commands.
+BugReport is a plugin for Minecraft servers.
+It allows players to easily report every bug they find in a server.

-Also, players with permissions can set a priority from one to five to the report, add a label, set the report as solved or unsolved, and see when it has been made.
-It allows you to find reports easily, by using filters in the main menu.
+All reports can be viewed by staff or players who have the corresponding permission through some intuitives GUIs.
+Then, the reports can be modified by adding labels, setting a priority or marking as solved or unsolved.
+It allows you to find reports easier through different filters found in the main menu.

-In the report, you can see who created it, when was created, the message and the filters.
+In each report you will be able to see who created it, when was it created, the message of the report, the priority, the labels and the status (solved/unsolved).

-Everything is configurable and translatable.
+Everything in this plugin is configurable and translatable.
 You can check the wiki to learn how to do it: https://github.com/MatiRosen/bugreport/wiki

 Commands: